Women in Film & Video DC 〉 Resources

 Statistics about Women in Media Industry

 If you are looking for statistics about women in the film industry, we suggest the Celluloid Ceiling reports by Martha Lauzen, PhD.
-In 2020, overall in the top 100 films stateside, women comprised 16 percent of the filmmakers, up from 12 percent in 2019 and a whopping four percent in 2018.
-That’s two years of growth, but also leaves at least 80% of the top films with no women directors.
 Click here for the most recent report

 Despite the high profile inclusion of films written and directed by women at this year’s Sundance Film Festival, a gender gap still persists in the American independent film industry, according to a study conducted by researchers at USC’s Annenberg School for Communication and Journalism that was commissioned by the Sundance Institute and Women in Film Los Angeles.
 Only 24% of all movies programmed for the Festival between 2002 and 2012 were directed by women, the study found, and women are more likely to direct documentaries than narrative films.
 “Female directors are more likely to feature girls and women on screen than male directors,” said study authors Stacy L. Smith, Katherine Pieper and Marc Choueiti. (“Sundance 2013: Women lag men even in independent film, study finds”)